apache/james-project/src/adr/0036-against-use-of-conditional-statements-in-guice-modules.md

  ElasticSearch for search, RabbitMQ for messaging, and ObjectStorage for blobs.
  - Cassandra: An implementation step toward Distributed James.
 It does not include messaging and ObjectStorage and should not be run in a cluster way but is still relevant for good performance.
  - JPA: A JPA and Lucene based implementation of James.
 Only Derby driver is currently supported.
+ - JPA with SMTP only using derby: A minimalist SMTP server based on JPA storage technology and Derby driver
- - JPA-smtp: A minimalistic SMTP server based on JPA storage technology.
+ - JPA with SMTP only using mariadb: A minimalist SMTP server based on JPA storage technology and MariaDB driver

 Some components however do have several subtly diverging implementations a user might choose to rely on independently of the product he uses.
 This is the case for: